Montreal Eaton Centre: Background

-The site at 705 Saint Catherine Street West originally featured a shopping mall name "Les Terrasses" from 1976 to 1987.
-It was built atop the now-defunct Victoria Street; the road and its buildings were expropriated for construction of the mall.
+Les Terrasses was a shopping mall that originally opened at 705 Saint Catherine Street West.
+The original mall was developed by the Rouse Company of Columbia, Maryland through affiliate Rouses Quebec Corporation Development, and opened in 1976, built atop the now-defunct Victoria Street; the road and its buildings were expropriated for construction of the mall.
 The mall layout was a triangular spiral, with gradually-rising interconnected floors, approximately 14 m high in total.
 Though it had three escalators, one at each point of the triangle, patrons could gradually walk to the top of the mall.
 Floors were colour-coded and the mall was adorned with trees, plants and ivy.
 It housed 140 stores, each facing towards the centre of the triangle.

+1978–1990: Development and opening

-Les Terrasses was demolished after only one decade of use and, following extensive construction, reopened as the Montreal Eaton Centre in 1990.
-Like Les Terrasses, the new Montreal Eaton Centre was connected to the Montreal Metro, the Underground City, and the Eaton's department store.
+In December 1978, Rouse sold ownership in its Canadian subsidiaries to the Toronto, Ontario-based York Hannover Ltd. for $12.6 million while retaining management to focus on its U.S. properties, which took over operations of Les Terrasses.
+The mall permanently closed its doors in 1987, and was demolished.
+The property was redeveloped into the Montreal Eaton Centre, which had its grand opening on November 14, 1990, which was connected to the Montreal Metro, the Underground City, and the Eaton's department store.
 Eaton's department store, for which it was named, closed in 1999.

-The property was managed by Rouses Quebec Corporation Development and York Hannover Development from 1978 to 1993.
-In September 1997, Cadillac Fairview bought the shopping centre for 113 million$ from a consortium of lenders that had taken over the Montreal Eaton Centre from its previous owner in 1996.
-In July 2000, Ivanhoé Cambridge (then known as Ivanhoe) acquired the mall through an exchange of assets.
+In September 1997, Cadillac Fairview bought the shopping centre for $113 million from a consortium of lenders that had taken over the Montreal Eaton Centre from its previous owner in 1996.
+In July 2000, Ivanhoe Corporation acquired the mall through an exchange of assets.
 Cadillac Fairview ceded the Montreal Eaton Centre in exchange for Ivanhoe's stakes in Carrefour Laval and Promenades Saint-Bruno.